-Over the decades neoliberal victories usurped many of the gains of the New Deal (Morgan and Rutherford, 1998).
-The FCC was tamed and communications technology was developed for war in R & D programs.
-Out of R&D programs like ARPA came weapons and the Internet.
-Once the Internet became fully operational it was rapidly and quietly sold off to private companies (perhaps the neoliberal business community did not want a repeat of what had happened earlier with radio technology).
+Over the decades neoliberal victories usurped many of the gains of the New Deal including Keynesian economics (Morgan and Rutherford, 1998; Leeson 2000, 2008).
+Communications technology was developed for war in R & D programs like ARPA, which built the Internet.
+Once the Internet became fully operational it was rapidly and quietly sold off to private companies.
 Levine reports on how Stephen Wolff helped privatized the Internet in Surveillance Valley: The Secret Military History of the Internet (2018).
-Essentially the National Science Foundation (NSF) an educational program, had a special "Net backbone" infrastructure built for academic purposes, which it allowed IBM and MCI to use for private business purposes, without letting either the public or other market competitors know about the deal.
-Levin writes:
+Essentially the National Science Foundation (NSF) an educational program, had a special "Net backbone" infrastructure built for academic purposes, which it allowed IBM and MCI to use for private business purposes, without letting either the public or other market competitors know about the deal (Levine, 2018, p.
+123).
+The Internet, born from taxpayer-funded research, was privatized in the midst of Ronald Reagan's Presidency - the heyday of neoliberalism, when everything was being de-regulated and privatized.
+In 1996 President Clinton signed the Telecommunications Act of 1996 (which left corporations in ownership of all the media).
+According to Zuboff, being able to regulate the industry without much government oversight has liberated the GAFA (Google, Apple, Facebook, Amazon) and telecom industries to embrace what law professor and author of the Black Box Society Frank Pasquale describes as "free speech fundamentalism" with a "cyber-libertarian" ideology.
+Zuboff writes: